cs3110/textbook/interp/typecheck.md

 `x` to `t`.
 If `x` was already bound in `ctx`, then that old binding is replaced by the new binding to `t` in `ctx[x -> t]`.

-With all that machinery, we can at least define what it means to be well
+With all that machinery, we can at last define what it means to be well
 typed: An expression `e` is **well typed** in context `ctx` if there exists a type `t` for which `ctx |- e : t`.
 The goal of a type checker is thus to find such a type `t`, starting from some initial context.